FLMS

 This unique history officially began in 1985, but some records and oral histories date this back hundreds of years.

-Western Canada Traditional Land Use Maps Alberta Archival Settlement Map
+Western Canada Traditional Land Use Maps Alberta Archival Settlement Map1895

 The first Métis Settlement at St. Paul des Métis was established by the federal government.
 At this time the Fishing Lake region comprised a community of approximately 150 people spread between Frog Lake and Moose Lake